 There’s a new cheerful friend sitting on our mantel these days, and she matches perfectly with my fall crochet bunting.
 She looks down upon us with her perfectly curled, long lashes and cheers us up with her bright colors.
 What shall I name her?
 Leave a comment if you’ve got a great idea!

 I got my inspiration for her from an Etsy pattern at AshTree Crochet and from another fabulous Sarah (smile) and fellow crochet buddy at Repeat Crafter Me.
 Both the patterns make adorable little owls, so I set out to make my own, but didn’t use their patterns and decided to wing it (too tired to read patterns at night while I crochet).

-So, this is a super easy pattern – just an upside down hat that you stuff and then whip stitch the top closed.
+So, this crochet owl amigurumi pattern is simple – just an upside down hat that you stuff and then whip stitch the top closed.
 As Sarah points out at Repeat Crafter Me, when you sew it shut, it makes a natural dip in the middle and the ends poke up, which look perfect for owl ears!
 She has some excellent pictures to show how to do that part.

 - Hook: G (4 mm)